-Dotfuscator integrates with Xamarin applications as part of the regular Xamarin build process, using the same approach used by other .NET platforms.
+Dotfuscator Professional's build integration for Xamarin uses the same approach used by other .NET platforms.
 However, there are some unique aspects to the Xamarin integration that you should understand before you begin.
-The following diagrams give a broad overview of the various platforms in a Xamarin solution.

-Dotfuscator should be integrated into the output project for each target platform in the solution.
-As shown in the diagrams above, Dotfuscator's position in the build process is slightly different for each platform, and Dotfuscator sometimes needs to have unique configuration settings for each platform (e.g. Root Checks on Android, or a renaming exclusion that is only necessary on iOS).
+If you are developing a cross-platform Xamarin app (for example, with Xamarin.Forms), you will need to integrate Dotfuscator into the app project for each platform you want to support.
+This allows for stronger protection.
+Additionally, Dotfuscator sometimes needs to have unique configuration settings for each platform (e.g. Root Checks and Tamper Checks on Android, or a renaming exclusion that is only necessary on iOS).

 Dotfuscator only needs to be integrated into output projects that produce mobile app packages, such as an Android project that produces an APK.
 When Dotfuscator protects these output projects, it will also automatically protect all assemblies packaged as part of that project.
-You do not need to integrate Dotfuscator into library projects, such as NET Standard Libraries or Portable Class Libraries (PCL), that are used by the output projects because they are automatically protected.
-For more information see Choosing Which Projects to Protect.
+You do not need to integrate Dotfuscator into library projects, such as NET Standard Libraries or Portable Class Libraries (PCLs), that are used by the output projects, because those libraries are automatically protected when packaged.
+For more information, see Choosing Which Projects to Protect.

 To get started, follow the instructions on the Protect Your App page for one of your target platforms.
 Then repeat that process for each additional platform you wish to protect.